ALavault/alavault.github.io/_posts/2020-07-27-mixing_tuto_9_my_first_mix_ii.md

 For the second one, you can use amp simulations to craft the sound you want or get a quad tracked rhythm guitars.
 I would do that on the solo DI since I think it lacks gain to cut through.
 But do as you please.

 ## 3. Noisy things with keys

+There is something called "Hammond".
+That's an organ.
+And organs are bad.

+*Why ?*